connexcs/docs/docs/guides/call-disconnection-reasons.md

     ConnexCS->>Upstream: 200 OK
 ```

-3.**MI Termination:** The system ends the call when it finds that there has been no audio connection between the call's originator and the receiver.
+3. **MI Termination:** The system ends the call when it finds that there has been no audio connection between the call's originator and the receiver.
 It also happens when the Dialog gets closed via the Control Panel / Customer Portal / Media Timeout.

      The system triggers a BYE message on both sides of the application.

-4.**Ping Timeout:** If you enable the Sip Ping feature under Customer:material-menu-right: Routing, the receiver, and the originator receive OPTION packets (every X seconds).
+4. **Ping Timeout:** If you enable the Sip Ping feature under Customer:material-menu-right: Routing, the receiver, and the originator receive OPTION packets (every X seconds).
      The originator and the receiver should reply with 200 OK after receiving the OPTION packets.
 If either the originator or receiver misses sending the acknowledgment, the call ends due to a "ping timeout."
      It prevents any long-duration calls as the system recognizes either the originator or receiver as inactive.